Spectrum oscillations from features in the potential of single-field inflation: Conclusions

 In this paper we studied single-field inflationary models with sharp, step-like features in the potential.
 The evolution of the inflaton through such features leads to the violation of the slow-roll conditions, and in some cases even to the temporary interruption of inflation.
 The striking consequences of the transition through a generic step-like feature are the enhancement of the power spectrum of the curvature perturbations at certain scales by several orders of magnitude and the production of distinctive oscillatory patterns.
 We studied analytically and numerically the inflationary dynamics and we derived the expressions that describe quantitatively the size of the enhancement, as well as the profile of the oscillations.
 It is interesting that these features impact the power spectrum in a distinctive and predictive way that reflects their properties: the amplification and the oscillatory pattern are shaped by the position, number and steepness of the features.

 Our analysis has revealed the origin of the oscillations.
 They are generated through the detuning of the phase difference between the real and imaginary parts of the curvature perturbation, which evolves according to the Mukahnov-Sasaki equation (\ref{eomv}).
 When the inflaton moves through a step in the potential, the background evolution deviates strongly from the standard slow-roll for a small number of efoldings, in a way that the real and imaginary parts of the solution are detuned.
 The detuning results in time-dependent oscillations of the amplitude.
 When the perturbations asymptotically freeze at superhorizon scales, an oscillatory pattern is induced on the wavenumber dependence of the power spectrum.
-A detailed discussion of this point can be found in ref. \cite{Kefala:2020xsx} and subsection \ref{toy}.
-It must be emphasized that this not a consequence of all features in the potential that violates slow roll.
-In contrast to a step, an inflection point in general induces an enhanced, but smooth, power spectrum.
+A detailed discussion of this point can be found in ref. \cite{Kefala:2020xsx} and subsections \ref{toy}, \ref{analytexpr}, \ref{analytfN}.
+It must be emphasized that oscillations in the spectrum are not a generic consequence of any feature in the potential that violates slow roll.
+In contrast to a steep step, an inflection point in general induces an enhanced, but smooth, power spectrum.

 From the model-building perspective, a steep step can appear if the inflationary potential includes plateaus with different energy densities.
 A nearly constant potential energy density can be associated with underlying symmetries that are preserved in the plateau \cite{Kallosh:2014rga}.
 A deformation of the symmetry results in energy splitting, so that a transition between different energy levels can be induced.
-Such a behavior can be captured by the framework of the inflationary models characterized as $\alpha$-attractors \cite{Kallosh:2013hoa, Ferrara}, which our investigation has utilized.
+Such a behavior can be captured by the framework of the inflationary models characterized as $\alpha$-attractors \cite{Kallosh:2013hoa, Ferrara}.